chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/medi_track.md

 ![Persona2](../img_repo/MT.IMG.05.2.png){:width="800" height="450" loading="lazy"}

 ## SITEMAP
 I created a Sitemap which is a diagram of a Website, that shows how pages are prioritized, linked, and labeled.
 It helps to understand how to access any useful information quickly and easily.
-I limited the level of details to minimum to avoid confusion and complexity.
+I limited the level of details to a minimum to avoid confusion and complexity.
 The main goal was to make sure that each area has all the necessary information for a user to operate this product.

 ![Persona2](../img_repo/MT.IMG.06.png){:width="700" height="350" loading="lazy"}